AuburnSounds/Dplug/README.md

 - Will you add feature X?

-You have to understand that Dplug is a part-time operation, from people who spend much more time working on and releasing commercial plug-ins.
+Dplug is a part-time operation, from people who spend time working on and releasing commercial plug-ins.

 **Dplug is there to support existing products and building commercial companies around them**, not to be beta software and make empty promises.
 Being stable and bug-free is much more important to us than implement every possible feature.